seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 Now, good Metellus, go along by him:
 He loves me well, and I have given him reasons;
-Send him but hither, and I’ll fashion him.
+Send him but hither, and I'll fashion him.

 **CASSIUS**
-The morning comes upon ’s: we’ll leave you, Brutus.
+The morning comes upon 's: we'll leave you, Brutus.
 And, friends, disperse yourselves; but all remember
 What you have said, and show yourselves true Romans.